-A significant amount of our finances come from Housing Benefits.
-There have been past concerns about this being at risk e.g. on the advent of Universal Credit.
+A significant amount of our finance comes from Housing Benefits.
+There have been past concerns about this being at risk, e.g., on the advent of Universal Credit.
 We are now budgeting to minimise such dependencies.
 We aim at having a diversity of sources and to achieve continued financial resilience.

-At present our inability to compare our impact with other similar organisations, or track the progress of Companions after they leave our Community, means that we lack evidence to back up any claims around our success in relation to core purpose.
-We will address this as a priority, using technology and best practice from the sector.
+At present, our inability to compare our impact with similar organisations, or track the progress of Companions after they leave our Community, means we lack evidence to support our success in relation to core purpose.
+We will address this as a priority, using technology and best practice.